Last updated on Jan 16, 2018.

 Elasticsearch runs in a JVM, so the optimal settings for the JVM and monitoring of the garbage collector and memory usage are critical.
 There are several things to consider with regards to JVM and operating system memory settings:

-- Define the heap memory for Elasticsearch by setting the ES_HEAP_SIZE environment variable (-Xmx java option) and following these rules:
+- Define the heap memory for Elasticsearch by setting the -Xmx java option in the jvm.options config file and follow these rules:

 - Choose a reasonable minimum heap memory to avoid ‘out of memory’ errors.
 The best practice is setting the minimum (-Xms) equal to the maximum heap size (-Xmx); so there is no need to allocate additional memory during runtime.
-Example: ./bin/elasticsearch -Xmx16g -Xms16g
+Example: add -Xmx16g and -Xms16g to jvm.options

 - As a rule of thumb: set the maximum heap size to 50% of available physical RAM.
 Typically, one does not want to allocate more than 50-60% of total RAM to the JVM heap.
 JVM memory tuning is not trivial and requires one to monitor used and cached main memory, as well as JVM memory heap, memory pool utilization, and garbage collection.

-- Don’t cross the 32 GB limit – if you have servers with lots of memory it is generally better to run more Elasticsearch nodes than going over the 32 GB limit for maximal heap size.
+- Avoid crossing the 32 GB limit – if you have servers with lots of memory it is generally better to run more Elasticsearch nodes than going over the 32 GB limit for maximal heap size.
 In short, using -Xmx32g or higher results in the JVM using larger, 64-bit pointers that need more memory.
 If you don’t go over -Xmx31g the JVM will use smaller, 32-bit pointers by using compressed Ordinary Object Pointers aka OOPs.
+On Linux, going slightly lower, to -Xmx30g, will also make sure that the JVM uses zero-based compressed OOPs, which should save some CPU.

 The report below should be obvious to all Java developers who know how JVM manages memory.
 Here we see relative sizes of all memory spaces and their total size.
 If you are troubleshooting performance of the JVM (which one does with pretty much every Java application) this is one of the key places to check first, in addition to looking at the Garbage Collection and Memory Pool Utilization reports (see graph “Pool Utilization”).
 In this graph we see a healthy sawtooth pattern clearly showing when major garbage collection kicked in.